 Alpha lipoic acid

-Is a substance believed to act as an antioxidant – may affect the behaviour of some immune system cells and prevent them from entering the central nervous system (viii).
-The MS Society charity is now conducting trials involving people with progressive MS to find out whether alpha lipoic acid can protect nerves from damage.
+A substance believed to act as an antioxidant, alpha lipoic acid may affect the behaviour of some immune system cells and prevent them from entering the central nervous system.
+The MS Society charity is now conducting trials involving people with progressive MS to find out whether alpha lipoic acid can protect nerves from damage (xii).
 However, this research is still at an early stage, and it may be several years before the outcome is published.

 Alpha lipoic acid is available in supplement form.